-As Michael Jordan, one of the world’s most famous basketball players, said, “Talent wins games, but teamwork and intelligence win championships.”
+As one of the world’s most famous basketball players, Michael Jordan, once said, “Talent wins games, but teamwork and intelligence win championships.”
 When you participate in an AKC Rally event, you get to show off both: Your dog’s talents and the teamwork between you.

 To compete in a Rally event, your dog must be: